jspecify/jspecify/docs/spec.md

 This spec does not address _when_ tools must apply a given check.
 For example, it does not state when tools must apply the [subtyping] check.

-We expect that tools will typically apply them in the same cases that they apply standard Java checks.
-For example, if code contains the parameterized type `List<@Nullable Foo>`, we would expect tools to check that `@Nullable Foo` is a subtype of the bound of the type parameter of `List`.
+We anticipate that tools will typically apply them in the same cases that they apply standard Java checks.
+For example, if code contains the parameterized type `List<@Nullable Foo>`, we anticipate that tools will check that `@Nullable Foo` is a subtype of the bound of the type parameter of `List`.

 However, this is up to tool authors, who may have reasons to take a different approach.
 For example: